capogreco/dms1_blog/posts/second_blog_post.md

 ---
-title: Welcome!
-Welcome!
-Welcome!
+title: This is the second blog post!
 published_at: 2024-07-22
-snippet: Example of scavenger hunt blog post.
+snippet: Another example of a snippet.
 disable_html_sanitization: true
 allow_math: true
 ---